carlosmmatos/fal-con-24/labs/lab2/README.md

 ansible-inventory -i demo.falcon_discover.yml --graph
 ```

-#### Method 2: Modify the keyed_groups
+#### Modify the keyed_groups to group assets by `cloud_account_id`

-With this method, we can use a unique identifier to group the assets.
+To clean it up, we can use another unique identifier to group the assets.
 In our case, we will use the `cloud_account_id` since everyone has a unique AWS account ID in the lab.

 ***Recomment the previous change*** and then under the `keyed_groups` section in the `demo.falcon_discover.yml` file, uncomment the following lines: